Skip to main content

 Follow-up care

-As your child goes through treatment, they will have follow-up tests or checkups.
+As your child goes through treatment, they will have follow-up tests or check-ups.
 Some of the tests that were done to diagnose the cancer or to find out the treatment group may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.

 Coping with your child's cancer

 When your child has cancer, every member of the family needs support.
 Taking care of yourself during this difficult time is important.
-Reach out to your child’s treatment team and to people in your family and community for support.
-To learn more, see Support for Families When a Child Has Cancer and the booklet Children with Cancer: A Guide for Parents.
+Reach out to your child's treatment team and to people in your family and community for support.
+To learn more, visit Support for Families: Childhood Cancer and the booklet Children with Cancer: A Guide for Parents.

 • Updated: